colemanja91/midi_to_console/README.md

 Instruction assumes there is Raspberry Pi OS based on Debian 11 has already been installed.

 ## Allowing OTP on USB-C port
-Add to the end of /boot/config.txt
+Add to the end of /boot/firmware/config.txt
 ```
 dtoverlay=dwc2
 ```

-Add to /etc/modules
+Add to /boot/firmware/cmdline.txt **after** `rootwait`
 ```
-dwc2
-libcomposite
+modules-load=dwc2,libcomposite
 ```

 ## Build and install the device